chinmaya-64/chinmaya-64/README.md

-This is my first repository
+ I am chinmaya This is my first repository

 <!--
 **chinmaya-64/chinmaya-64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.